DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Web-API.md

 This requires the web api settings for connection details.

-### GetFileDetailFromQueue (single file)
+### GetFileDetailFromQueue

-This endpoint provides a URL endpoint with which the export file can be accessed using a reference number for the export. <br>
+This endpoint provides a URL endpoint with which the export **file** can be accessed using a reference number for the export. <br>
 Response – URL endpoint for export file, example file.xml

 ###### Request